For professional development I read many marketing and writing blogs.

 I handwrite thank you notes often.
 I don’t expect business to come from them and I never ask for anything.
 My focus is on expressing gratitude and building a relationship.

-As you can see from my interaction with Callie, handwritten thank you notes are relationship-building power houses.
+As you can see from my interaction with Mark, handwritten thank you notes are relationship-building power houses.
 They get you on someone’s radar fast and keep you there.
 I have seen them displayed in clients’ offices when I visit.

 What makes handwritten thank you notes so powerful?
 And why are they better than thank you emails?